Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/examples/signposts.md

 var C_Position pos;  pos  = Vob_GetVobPosition(hero);
 var C_Vob_Data data; data = Vob_GetVobData(hero);
 ```
-Daedalus does not allow array access with variables (only constants and literals), to access the coordinate array we use a selection of [parser](../externals/PAR/) functions.
+Daedalus does not allow array access with variables (only constants and literals).
+To access the coordinate array we use a selection of [parser](../externals/PAR/) functions.
-First we get the game parser ID.
-Then we can use the `Par_GetSymbolValueIntArray` to access the the `sign_coordinates` array and assign the coordinates to the `pos` variable.
+Firstly we get the game parser ID.
+Then we can use the `Par_GetSymbolValueIntArray` to access the `sign_coordinates` array and assign the coordinates to the `pos` variable.
 ```dae
 // get parser ID for the GAME parser var int game_par_id; game_par_id = Par_GetParserID("game");